Social season: Scottish social season

-Following the London season, most of the high society participants would travel to the Scottish Highlands for the Scottish season, which would last around ten weeks.
+Following the London season, most of the high society participants would traditionally travel to the Scottish Highlands for the Scottish season, which would last around ten weeks.
 There, they would rent hunting grounds from Scottish lords in genteel poverty to hunt.
 They would also host parties at country estates which involved partridge shooting and hunting.
 The climax was the Hunt Ball, a semi-private event with attendees consisting both of invitees from high society and ticket purchasers.
 The Scottish season was more relaxed than the London one due to the Highlands tradition of hospitality to all.

 Irish social season

 The Irish Social Season was a period of aristocratic entertainment and social functions that stretched from January to St. Patrick's Day of a given year.
 During this period, the major and minor nobility left their country residences and lived in Georgian mansions in places like Rutland Square (now Parnell Square), Mountjoy Square, Merrion Square and Fitzwilliam Square in Dublin.
 Those with less financial means lived in (or in some cases rented) smaller properties in streets nearby.

 The focal point of the Social Season was the move of the Lord Lieutenant of Ireland (the King's representative) from his 'out of season' residence, the Viceregal Lodge (now Áras an Uachtaráin, the residence of the President of Ireland) to live in state in the Viceregal Apartments in Dublin Castle, where he and his wife hosted a series of levées, drawing rooms, banquets and balls in the Castle.

 The period of the social season also coincided with the parliamentary sessions of the Irish House of Lords, which many of the peers in Dublin would be attending.
 However, the Irish Parliament was abolished with the Act of Union, which merged the Kingdoms of Great Britain and Ireland in 1801.

 With the abolition of the lord lieutenancy in 1922, the emergence of a new nationalist state (the Irish Free State) the same year, and the economic and social downturn that resulted from World War I, the Social Season dwindled and then died.
 Most of the aristocratic homes in Merrion Square and Fitzwilliam Square were sold and are now used as corporate offices.